thehapax/bitshares.foundation/_workers/2019-02-marketing-interviews-articles-and-visibility.md

 # Team

-- **Stefan Schießl**, Senior Software Developer of Blockchain Projects BV, active community member and also known as @sschiessl.
+- **Stefan Schießl**, Senior Software Developer of Blockchain Projects BV (https://www.blockchainprojectsbv.com/), active community member and also known as @sschiessl.
 Will be facilitating communications and organization and contribute to the process of creating a clear and transparent picture of the BitShares Blockchain
 - **Dr.-Ing.
-Fabian Schuh**, CTO of Blockchain Projects BV, active community member and also known as @xeroc.
+Fabian Schuh**, CTO of Blockchain Projects BV (https://www.blockchainprojectsbv.com/), active community member and also known as @xeroc.
 Will be assisting in all matters that raises historical and technical questions of the BitShares Blockchain

 # Support

-- **Linda Tian**, Secretary Genereal of Global Graphene Blockchain Application Center (gbacenter.org), active member in chinese BitShares community, will be assisting in all matters that need support from the chinese community
+- **Linda Tian**, Secretary Genereal of Global Graphene Blockchain Application Center (http://gbacenter.org/), active member in chinese BitShares community, will be assisting in all matters that need support from the chinese community